Boil water advisories

 In most instances, preventive boil water advisories concern only a few residences at a time.
 In this case, the public works team distributes a door hanger to all the residences concerned.
 It advises residents to boil their water for one minute before drinking it, until further notice.
 A new door hanger is distributed to indicate that the advisory has been lifted.

-What should I do if the water is coloured?
+What should I do if I receive a notice?

 Questions?